Saturday, January 12, 2019

 What tools do I use?

-Now that you are spending time in God’s word, what tools are available to dig deeper in your study?
-You can purchase books or computer programs - or you can use something FREE!
+Now that you spend time in God's word, what tools are available to dig deeper in your study?
+You can purchase books or computer programs or use something FREE!
 Preference?
 I thought so.
 A free tool that is available online and as an app is www.Biblehub.com.

 Second, it provides an interlinear Hebrew and Greek source.
-This source shows the original Hebrew or Greek word, it’s grammatical form and it’s meaning.
-From there, we can gain a greater understanding of the intended meaning of the passage.
+This source shows the original Hebrew or Greek word, its grammatical form, and its meaning.
+From there, we can gain a greater understanding of the passage's intended meaning.

 (If you did not, shame on you!)

-Forgetting any sermon you may have heard on this passage, what is happening here?
-Jesus is asking Peter if he loves Him three times, Peter responds and actually gets a little upset at the repeated question - as if Jesus did not believe him.
+Forgetting any sermon you may have heard in this passage, what is happening here?
+Jesus asks Peter if he loves Him three times.
+Peter responds and actually gets a little upset at the repeated question—as if Jesus did not believe him.

 What do YOU love?
 Jesus, spouse, children, family, pizza, a good steak, dessert, the beach, golf, etc...